SAP-samples/sme-partner-reference-application/README.md

 ## Download and Installation

+You can start your journey following two paths:

-Deploy and run the sample application as provided.
+1. Deploy and run the sample application as provided in this respository following the tutorial "Deploy the Sample Application as provided in a Customer BTP Account".

-Re-build the app following the tutorials.
+2. Re-build the application from scratch following tutorial "Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account".

+After deployment of the application you may follow the tutorial "A Guided Tour to explore the Capabilities of the Sample Application" to visit the sample scenario end-to-end.

 ## Tutorials